Skip to main content

 1. Where in your own work do you feel cognitive tax most acutely?

-2. What cognitive burdens exist in your organization that leadership doesn't see?
+2. What cognitive burdens exist in your organization that leadership cannot see?

-3. If you could add significant capability to one area tomorrow, are you heading in the right direction—or would you just get to the wrong outcome faster?
+3. If you could add significant capability to one area tomorrow, would you move in the right direction, or reach the wrong outcome faster?